Boolean algebras canonically defined: Other examples

 It is convenient when talking about a set X of natural numbers to view it as a sequence x_{0},x_{1},x_{2},... of bits, with x_{i} = 1 if and only if i ∈ X. This viewpoint will make it easier to talk about subalgebras of the power set algebra 2^{N}, which this viewpoint makes the Boolean algebra of all sequences of bits.
 It also fits well with the columns of a truth table: when a column is read from top to bottom it constitutes a sequence of bits, but at the same time it can be viewed as the set of those valuations (assignments to variables in the left half of the table) at which the function represented by that column evaluates to 1.

 Example 4.
 Ultimately constant sequences.
 Any Boolean combination of ultimately constant sequences is ultimately constant; hence these form a Boolean algebra.
 We can identify these with the integers by viewing the ultimately-zero sequences as nonnegative binary numerals (bit 0 of the sequence being the low-order bit) and the ultimately-one sequences as negative binary numerals (think two's complement arithmetic with the all-ones sequence being −1).
 This makes the integers a Boolean algebra, with union being bit-wise OR and complement being −x−1.
 There are only countably many integers, so this infinite Boolean algebra is countable.
 The atoms are the powers of two, namely 1,2,4,....
 Another way of describing this algebra is as the set of all finite and cofinite sets of natural numbers, with the ultimately all-ones sequences corresponding to the cofinite sets, those sets omitting only finitely many natural numbers.

 Example 5.
 Periodic sequence.
 A sequence is called periodic when there exists some number n > 0, called a witness to periodicity, such that x_{i} = x_{i+n} for all i ≥ 0.
 The period of a periodic sequence is its least witness.
 Negation leaves period unchanged, while the disjunction of two periodic sequences is periodic, with period at most the least common multiple of the periods of the two arguments (the period can be as small as 1, as happens with the union of any sequence and its complement).
 Hence the periodic sequences form a Boolean algebra.

 Example 5 resembles Example 4 in being countable, but differs in being atomless.
-The latter is because the conjunction of any nonzero periodic sequence x with a sequence of greater period is neither 0 nor x.
+The latter is because the conjunction of any nonzero periodic sequence x with a sequence of coprime period (greater than 1) is neither 0 nor x.
 It can be shown that all countably infinite atomless Boolean algebras are isomorphic, that is, up to isomorphism there is only one such algebra.